hulkiedo17/work-env/README.md

 # notes

-Programs and dotfiles for install, directories to create, see in init.sh
+Programs and dotfiles for install, directories to create, see in /scripts/wenv.sh

 after running -i, all *.bash files contains in ~/.bashrc.d or in ~/